 The Company's provision for income taxes in interim periods is typically computed by applying the estimated annual effective tax rates to income or loss before income taxes for the period.
-In addition, non-recurring or discrete items are recorded during the period(s) in which they occur.
-For the first quarter of 2022, the Company utilized full year pre-tax income and calculated an estimated effective tax rate for the three months ended March 31, 2022.
-The Company utilized the actual effective tax rate for the three months ended March 31, 2021 as the Company's best estimate for the first quarter of 2021.
+In addition, non-recurring or discrete items are recorded during the period in which they occur.
+For the three months ended September 30, 2022, the Company utilized full year pre-tax income and calculated an estimated effective tax rate.
+The Company utilized an estimated effective tax rate for the nine months ended September 30, 2021, the Company utilized an unusually high estimated annual effective tax rate such that a reliable estimate of the annual effective tax rate could not be made.
+As such, the Company utilized the actual effective tax rate for the three and nine months ended September 30, 2021.